endoflife-date/endoflife.date/products/suse-manager.md

 eolColumn: General Support

 # Release dates are documented in each release notes in the "Version revision history" paragraph.
+# EOL dates can be found on https://www.suse.com/lifecycle.
 releases:
 -   releaseCycle: "5.0"
     releaseDate: 2024-07-12